MartGon/AWC/doc/behavior/TilePatternDescriptor.md

 - **Array of unions**: They are struct-like pieces of data that are declared using and union and have a specific type so they can be identified.
 They work like flags, but they can also hold data.

 - **Decorator**: Create a common interface, which every decorator class inherits from.
 It makes changes to the params the main methods receives before calling the method in the main class.

+**Neighbour Discovery**

+Neighbour discovery could already calculate the cost of the Node if it didn't exit, so it had to be created.
+However, doing so incurs some redundancy because the cost would be calculated right after it is created, when trying to find the shortest path.

+It is preferred to return a high value (std::uint::max) so it reprents more faithfully Dijkstra Algorithm.
+This doesn't incur redundancy, because the cost is calculated once, just after the Node is created.
+However, now TilePattern has the responsibility of hiding that Node with its interface.
+IsTileInPattern should return true only if the Tile is in minRange < range < MaxRange

 ## To be added